-Social Housing – any housing that is funded/subsidized by a level of government.
+Social housing – any housing that is funded/subsidized by a level of government.

 Soft skills – refers the range of skills that help someone obtain and maintain employment such as resume preparation and job search.
 It also refers to “life skills” training such as shopping, cooking and managing money.

-Squeegeeing - a subsistence strategy that refers washing car windshields for money.
+Squeegeeing - a subsistence strategy that refers to washing car windshields for money.
 The activity is considered to be part of informal economy and is commonly associated with homelessness.

-Structural Factors – are economic and societal issues that affect opportunities and social environments for individuals.
+Structural factors – are economic and societal issues that affect opportunities and social environments for individuals.

 Substance use - refers to all types of drug and alcohol use.